Germany tightens border checks to keep out virus variants - WTMJ

 Significant numbers of cases of the latter have been discovered in Tyrol, whose residents have needed to show a recent negative coronavirus test to travel to the rest of Austria since Friday.
 The spread of the British variant has prompted a complete lockdown of some Czech districts on the border with Germany and Poland.

-To prevent a pile-up of trucks inside Austria, regional officials in Tyrol planned to check trucks headed for Germany at the Brenner pass crossing with Italy to ensure that drivers have the necessary paperwork to enter Germany.
+Seehofer has brusquely rejected criticism of the border checks from the European Union, and Soeder echoed that.
+“Brussels can make an important contribution” to getting the vaccination campaign moving faster, he said, but German police will do their job at the border.

+On Sunday morning, federal police said that 288 of the 717 people checked at the Bavarian-Czech border were turned back because they weren’t entitled to cross, along with 247 of more than 1,000 checked at the border with Tyrol.

-Chancellor Angela Merkel and Germany’s 16 state governors agreed on Wednesday to extend most of the country’s lockdown restrictions until March 7, though schools and hairdressers can open sooner.
+Chancellor Angela Merkel and Germany’s 16 state governors agreed on Wednesday to extend most lockdown restrictions until March 7, though schools and hairdressers can open sooner.

 They set a new target of 35 new cases per 100,000 inhabitants per week before letting small stores, museums and other businesses reopen.
-That figure stood at 57.4 on Sunday, down from a peak of nearly 200 just before Christmas.
+That figure stood at 57.4 on Sunday, down from nearly 200 just before Christmas.

 The eastern state of Saxony’s governor cautioned Germans against expecting too much too soon.

-“Unfortunately, there can’t be Easter vacations in Germany this year,” Michael Kretschmer was quoted as telling Bild am Sonntag.
+“Unfortunately, there can’t be Easter vacations in Germany this year,” Michael Kretschmer told the Bild am Sonntag newspaper.
 “Too much mobility as a result of travel and tourism already in April would be poison.
 We would destroy everything we have achieved since mid-December.”

-Hotels and restaurants in Saxony, which was hard hit in the fall and winter, will have to remain shut over Easter, and the reopening of theaters and operas will have to wait until after Easter, he said.
+Hotels and restaurants in Saxony, which contains the rest of Germany’s border with the Czech Republic and was hard hit in the fall and winter, will have to remain shut over Easter, and the reopening of theaters and operas will have to wait until after Easter, he said.

 —-